-Banyat Chinpinyokul is the Hotel Sommelier at the Mandarin Oriental Bangkok, a five-star hotel by the Chao Phraya River in Bangkok, that houses restaurant Le Normandie.
+Banyat Chinpinyokul is working for Wine Merchants wine shop at Mandarin Oriental Bangkok, a five-star hotel by the Chao Phraya River in Bangkok, that houses restaurant Le Normandie.
 Chinpinyokul says that the city's wine scene has grown a lot the last three years and that he wants to see more older vintages, lesser-known regions – and even perhaps cannabis-infused wines on the lists.

 Where are you from and what is your background in wine?

 ”I was born in Bangkok and I did not set out to become a sommelier, but my first job was as a barista.
 After two years of doing that, I got the opportunity from the hotel to study a WSET course.
 That opened the world of wine for me, and I took my sommelier exam.
 Then I had the opportunity to work closely with two Michelin star chef Arnaud Dunand Suntier, who was coaching me about food and wine pairings, and also the hotel sent me on winery trips to many countries.
 In 2014, I got the award Best Sommelier in Thailand.”

 What do you think about the wine scene in Bangkok?